POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 WEIGHT GAIN DUE TO POOR ELIMINATOR PATTERN

-Rarely, a client gains weight on a nutritional balancing program for a time.
+Rarely, a client gains a little weight on a development program for a time.
 One reason can be the appearance of a poor eliminator pattern.
 The reason for the weight gain may be water retention as the body attempts to dilute certain toxic substances to reduce their harmful effects.

 A related cause is a problem in the kidneys, perhaps, that are not able to handle the toxins that need to be eliminated.
 Usually, this is temporary and will pass when the poor eliminator patterns pass.